Parallel torsion and $G_2, Spin(7)$ instantons: Closed torsion, Hull Spin(7) instanton

 0.5cm {\bf Acknowledgements} 0.1cm

-The research of S.I. is partially supported by Contract KP-06-H72-1/05.12.2023 with the National Science Fund of Bulgaria and Contract 80-10-61 / 27.05.2025 with the Sofia University "St.Kl.Ohridski".
-L.U. is partially supported by grant PID2023-148446NB-I00, funded by MICIU/AEI/10.13039/501100011033.
+The research of S.I. and A.P. is partially supported by Contract KP-06-H72-1/05.12.2023 with the National Science Fund of Bulgaria and Contract 80-10-61 / 27.05.2025 with the Sofia University "St.Kl.Ohridski".
+L.U. is partially supported by grant PID2023-148446NB-I00, funded by MICIU/AEI/10.13039/501100011033, and by grant E22-23R ``Algebra y Geometr\'ia'' (Gobierno de Arag\'on/FEDER).

 0.5cm